xp-dojo/atdd-bank-account/README.md

 ![](how-it-works-html.png)

 You will _bridge_ your specifications (in this case written in HTML but they may be so called "feature" files) to executable code through _instrumentation_.
 The specifics vary between tools, but the basic concept is the same.
-The skill is in keep the specification abstract and all the implementation detail in the fixture, test and production code.
+The skill is in keeping the specification abstract and all the implementation detail in the fixture, test and production code.

 ## Hints